remlapmot/documentation/docs/measures.md

     ),
 ]
 ```
-This differs from a normal study definition due to the addition of the `measures` object, which is a list of calls to the `Measure()` function, for each measure.
+This differs from a normal study definition due to the addition of the `measures` object, which is a list of calls to the `Measure()` function for each measure, described below.

-* `id` is just a string used to identify the measure output file.
-* `numerator` and `denominator` are the columns in the dataset that define the measure.
-They must be numeric or boolean (encoded as 0 or 1).
-* `group_by` column can be of any type.
+::: cohortextractor.measure.Measure
+&nbsp;

 ## Extract the data